 This approach also says that whatever conceptual framework was arrived at is subject to the person’s biases.
-But good research requires an objective mind in dealing with issues.
+But excellent research requires an objective mind in dealing with issues.

 Thus, if you are a good researcher, you must view the findings as they are, without favoring one perspective.
 Good research practice means that you MUST NOT deliberately select only those literature that supports your position.
 Instead, you objectively examine your ideas in the light of what has already been discovered.
-It must also take into account the other researchers’ opposing views to achieve balance.
+It must also consider the other researchers’ opposing views to achieve balance.

 To sum it all up, the conceptual framework is a researcher’s constructs in a backdrop of broad theories that operate at a higher plane and stand on firm grounds, supporting a philosophy on how things work in reality.

 Before this goes out of hand, and the discussion becomes more complex, let me strengthen your understanding by shifting to the purposes of a conceptual framework.
 I enumerate five of them below.